 University at Albany

-Study in the program would be suitable preparation for professional programs in law, library science, theology, business administration or public administration.
-A number of courses provide the foundations for further study in professional areas that include conservation and preservation, musicology, and Old World or classical archaeology.
+The major concentrations in the program would be suitable preparation for teaching and for master’s-level studies in classics or for professional programs in law, library science, theology, business administration or public administration.
+The program itself offers a master’s degree with a concentration in classical archaeology.
+Several graduate programs would follow from this concentration, including conservation and preservation, musicology, and Old World or classical archaeology.

 Special Programs and Opportunities

-The program assists students who seek placement in summer or academic-year programs in Greece or Italy or who wish to participate in an archaeological excavation in Europe or the Mediterranean.
+There is a combined bachelor’s/master’s program which makes it possible to earn both degrees in a total of only five years.
+The department assists students who seek placement in summer or academic-year programs in Greece or Italy (of which many are available) or who wish to participate in an archaeological excavation in Europe or the Mediterranean.

-Students interested in Mediterranean archaeology and art are encouraged to include archaeological fieldwork in their course of studies.
+All students in the Mediterranean Archeology and Art concentration are strongly urged to include archaeological fieldwork in their course of studies.
 Such a program is offered regularly during the summer session by both the Classics Program and the Department of Anthropology.

 Internships in archaeological documentation and conservation are also available at state agencies in the Albany area.